 4. Reading a children’s book on grief

 Books like The Invisible String and Tear Soup help children process grief through stories.
 Many of these books were gifts after our son died to help our daughter heal.
 Revisiting these stories on the anniversary of our son’s death is a good way for her to process her loss.
 Plus simple stories can be comforting, even for adults.
-See my pinterest page for more grief stories for children.

 5. Sharing memories of our son